 Take a trip to China no passport required!
 Opening this February, Children's China transports visitors halfway across the globe to experience what life is like for children in China today a country where timeless traditions endure amidst a modern lifestyle.

 Experience six engaging and immersive settings that bring Chinese culture to life!
 Visitors will care for pandas in the panda reserve, participate in a Chinese New Year celebration with a Chinese dragon, explore a contemporary classroom, restaurant, park and more within this one-of-a-kind exhibit.
 Children's China integrates the time-honored teachings of Confucius, China's great teacher, with a focus on the importance of education and family values.

 Created by The Magic House in partnership with the Confucius Institute at Webster University and Character Plus, Children's China is a nationally traveling exhibit designed to increase understanding of a culture that is increasingly relevant to American children.
 Plan your trip to China at The Magic House today!

-Children’s China: Culture, Character and Confucius is part of the Freeman Foundation Asian Culture Exhibit Series, funded by The Freeman Foundation and administered by Association of Children's Museums.
+Children's China: Celebrating Culture, Character and Confucius is part of the Freeman Foundation Asian Culture Exhibit Series, funded by The Freeman Foundation and administered by Association of Children's Museums.